Sciss/Mellite-website/src/paradox/tut_soundprocesses3.md

 There are two objects in SoundProcesses that associate other objects with temporal positions: [`Grapheme`](latest/api/de/sciss/synth/proc/Grapheme.html) and [`Timeline`](latest/api/de/sciss/synth/proc/Timeline.html).
 If you look up the API docs, you'll see that `Grapheme` derives from a type
-`BiPin` where the stored element type is fixed to `Obj`, and likewise `Timeline` dervies from `BiGroup` with a fixed element type of `Obj`.
+`BiPin[S, A]` where the element type `A` is fixed to `Obj`, and likewise `Timeline` dervies from `BiGroup[S, A]` with a fixed element type `A` of `Obj`.
-A current limitation of the `Obj`  type system is that type parameters can not represented, and therefore we need particular sub-types to fix type parameters, in this case the most generic type `Obj`.
+A current limitation of the `Obj`  type system is that type parameters can not be represented, and therefore we need particular sub-types to fix type parameters, in this case the most generic type `Obj`.
 The difference between the two is as follows:

 - a `Grapheme` is similar to a breakpoint function, such that at any point in time, if the function has been defined in the past, there exists exactly one value.
 In a `Grapheme`, elements are associated with a _point in time_, specified as a `LongObj`.
-As outlined in the previous example, temporal value are given as sample frames with respect to `TimeRef.SampleRate`.
+As outlined in the previous example, temporal values are given as sample frames with respect to `TimeRef.SampleRate`.
 You can think of a grapheme as a sorted list, so it allows efficent queries by time.
 - a `Timeline` is similar to a timeline in a multi-track editor, such that its elements are associated with _time spans_, and at any time there may be zero, one, or multiple overlapping elements.
 The time spans are specified as `SpanLikeObj`, which is an `Expr[S, SpanLike]`, and the primitive type [`SpanLike`](latest/api/de/sciss/span/SpanLike.html) can be either a bounded `Span(start, stop)`, or an open interval such as `Span.From(start)` or `Span.Until(stop)`.
 There are also special cases `Span.Void` (empty) and `Span.All` (infinite duration).
-  A timeline allows efficient query by point in time or time interval.
+  A timeline allows efficient queries by points in time or time intervals.

 @@@ note